So you live in the city.

 PENNY PEST CONTROL:

 Glue pennies around the lip of your planter or on a garden bed wall (if you have a yard) to keep snails off your veggies.
+Make sure you glue the pennies down in a line where the pennies are actually touching.

 DRY HERBS IN YOUR CAR: